abhishekarya1/DSA-2k23/ll.md

 ---

-- Remove node if greater node to the right: we do this with the LL in-place reversal approach.
-Connect current to next greater and propagate back the greater node between current and greater [link](https://leetcode.com/problems/remove-nodes-from-linked-list/)
+- Remove node if greater node to the right: ([link](https://leetcode.com/problems/remove-nodes-from-linked-list/)) we do this with the LL in-place reversal approach.
+Connect current to next greater and propagate back the greater node between current and greater.

 - Split Linked List in Parts: `n/k` node in each part but the first `n%k` parts have `1` extra node each (`n/k + 1`)